 First of all, you should keep in mind that the initial phase of starting a divorce in Colorado takes up a minimum of 90 days.
 Summons and the petitions need to be filed by the court and a response from the spouse is necessary to proceed.
 The court guarantees you a minimum waiting period of 90 days before granting the divorce.
 Most of the time, the divorce can get finalized in 91 days or a little bit more.

 After the initial filing, you and your spouse are provided with 20 days to submit financial disclosures to the court.
 If there is no response within the first 20 days, the period can be extended up to 40 days.
-At this time you might also be given temporary orders, which will increase the duration of your divorce process Colorado.
+At this time you might also be given temporary orders, which will increase the duration of your divorce process in El Paso County.
 The state also requires you to take a parenting course after divorce.

 All in all, we can estimate the whole divorce to be over in about three months.
 However, when it comes to child custody, parenting time, and contested divorce, the time frame might get more complicated and can extend over months, usually between 6 to 12 months, or even more.